Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 ![](/uploads/showXMLSource.PNG)

 This lets you check the XML you are using as source when editing the XSLT stylesheet to verify that your paths and attributes names are correct.
-When devMode is set to false, access to the XSML source is restricted for security reasons.
+When devMode is set to false, access to the XML source is restricted for security reasons.

 And that’s it.
 After that it’s just a matter of creating returning the appropriate classes that contain the relevant information for the page you want to display and create the XSLT stylesheets and templates to process them and generate the desired output.